Indigenous Relations and Reconciliation

 Further actions by the City

 At a Committee of the Whole meeting in June 2021, Members of Council endorsed an amendment to address existing inaccuracies with the City’s Indigenous Land Acknowledgement.
-This includes changing the title from “Aboriginal Territorial Acknowledgement” to “Indigenous Land Acknowledgement,” in addition to a revised statement.
+This included changing the title from “Aboriginal Territorial Acknowledgement” to “Indigenous Land Acknowledgement,” in addition to a revised statement.
 The timing of this amendment coincided with the City’s recognition of National Indigenous History Month in June and National Indigenous Peoples Day on June 21, both of which were proclaimed by Vaughan Council.

 Additionally, the City developed a Diversity, Equity and Inclusion Strategy and multi-year action plan (PDF).
 This strategy and action plan aims to identify and address systemic discrimination and inequities in access to services, community participation and civic engagement.
 The strategy also highlights working with Indigenous and equity-seeking groups to counter historical, attitudinal, structural, systemic and institutional practices that inhibit inclusivity, and developing a strategic plan to foster a meaningful relationship with Indigenous communities, advancing reconciliation.